balamurugan678/shopping_cart/README.md

 * The application provides API for checkout in a shop.
 * The API has been written in Scala using Akka.HTTP library.
 * The API mainly deals with Apples and Oranges in the cart and neglects the other items.
+* Apples cost 60p and oranges cost 25p.

 ## How to run the application